galaxyproject/training-material/topics/metagenomics/README.md

 Metagenomics
 ============

-Please refer to the [CONTRIBUTING.md](../CONTRIBUTING.md) boefore adding or updating any material
+Please refer to the [CONTRIBUTING.md](../CONTRIBUTING.md) before adding or updating any material